-That Minor Variance Application D13-A03/2019 be approved, subject to the following conditions:
+That Minor Variance Application D13-A14-2019 be approved, subject to the following conditions:

-- 1. That the variance pertains only to the requests as submitted with the application; - 2.
-That two spaces in the garage be reserved for the purpose of required parking and for no other use; and - 3.
+- 1. That the variance pertains only to the request as submitted with the application; - 2.
+That one space in the garage be reserved for the purpose of required parking and for no other use; and - 3.
 That the development be substantially in accordance with the information submitted with the application.